18F/handbook/docs/100-security/incidents.md

 # Security Incidents

 Something went "bump" in the night (or the day)?
-This document explains what to do when you notice and wish to report what you believe may be a security incident.
-See [What is an incident?](#what-is-an-incident) if you need help determining whether something counts as an incident.
+This document explains what to do when you need to report a potential security incident.

+Please remember:

+- You are not in trouble when you report a security incident.
+- When in doubt, report it.
+The security team decides if it's an actual incident.
+(For more information, see [What is an incident?](#what-is-an-incident))
+- We are all part of the Security team at CivicActions.

-## Reporting phishing emails
+## Handling phishing emails

+A phishing email is a suspicious email that asks you to click a link, open an attachment, or enter data into a form -- all actions that create opportunities for hackers.

+**If you got phished:** If you received a suspicious email and did any of the following, you must [report it immediately as a security incident](#reporting-an-incident):

+- Clicked a link
+- Opened an attachment
+- Entered information into a form

+See [Reporting an incident](#reporting-an-incident).
+Even if you don't think something bad happened, you must report it.
+Many incidents happen silently so you won't notice until the damage has been done.
+The security team can help you verify that your system is secure.

-If you receive a phishing email, follow these steps to report to CivicActions IT:
+**If you receive a suspicious email:**

-_Note: the menus and links described below refer to the standard GMail interface which is the most commonly used at CivicActions.
-Please "translate" these to your mail reader UI if using another system, or ask for help on [slack](https://civicactions.slack.com/messages/general/) or via [email](mailto:security@civicactions.com)._

-1. If you clicked a link in a suspected phishing email or entered information in a suspect form, this becomes an incident.
-   - To support CivicActions IT in incident management, please immediately forward the suspected phishing email to [security@civicactions.com](mailto:security@civicactions.com).
-   - Include a description of exactly what steps you took (clicking links, filling in forms, etc.) when forwarding the email. _You are not in trouble.
-Rather, you are helping the team with your diligence._
-2. With any phishing email, alert others by reporting it in slack to [#loving-security](https://civicactions.slack.com/messages/loving-security/) or [#general](https://civicactions.slack.com/messages/general/)
-3. Use the `Report phishing` option in the "three dots" menu associated with the email to dispose of it.
-   - If that is not available in your interface, use the `Report spam` option or simply delete the email.

-Successful phishing attacks are security incidents and should be reported immediately.
-Phishing emails that are automatically routed to your spam folder do not need to be reported.
-Your vigilance also helps CivicActions IT to prepare against similar phishing attacks that might be sent to other team members.
+1. Alert your CivicActions team members about the suspicious email using the Slack channel [#loving-security](https://civicactions.slack.com/messages/loving-security/) or [#general](https://civicactions.slack.com/messages/general/).
+2. Use the _Report phishing_ or _Report spam_ option in your email application, or delete the email.
+(In Gmail, _Report phishing_ is located in the options menu for the message.
+To access the menu, click the button with three dots.
+If you need help finding these options, ask for help using the Slack channel [#general](https://civicactions.slack.com/messages/general/) or [email](mailto:security@civicactions.com).)

+**If you find a suspicious email in your spam folder:** Ignore it.
+If the email went to your Spam folder automatically, the CivicActions mail server has already flagged it as spam.

-## Reporting other incidents
+## Reporting an incident

+Report any potential incident as soon as possible.
+Time is critical so that the Security team can initiate our Incident Response.

-To report a security incident, follow _all_ of the steps below:
+### To report a security incident

-1. Send an email to <mailto:security@civicactions.com> within 1 hour of identifying an incident.
-Please include _Security Incident_ in the subject line, along with a brief description of the incident (Ex. "password committed to GitLabrepo").
-Don't worry if you don't have all of the details gathered when you email CivicAction Security (AKA "Incident Response") team.
-The critical piece here is notification within one hour.

-2. If the incident is project specific:

-    - If there is a project specific tech email address, you can email the information to that instead.
-If unsure, email <mailto:security@civicactions.com>.
+- Send an email to [security@civicactions.com](mailto:security@civicactions.com) as soon as possible.
+If the incident is related to a phishing email, forward the email.
+- Include _Security Incident_ in the subject line.
+- Describe briefly what happened.
+- Indicate the best way for the Security team to contact you, and include a telephone number as an alternate method if possible.

+### For a project-specific incident

-    - Report the incident in the project Slack channel (attention: `@security`).
-This will alert the project's Incident Response Team as well as the Project Manager (PM).
+- Report the incident in your project Slack channel, and mention `@security`.
+This alerts your project's Incident Response Team and the Project Manager (PM).
+- Send an email to [security@civicactions.com](mailto:security@civicactions.com).
+This alerts the Security team so that we can be aware of this issue and any potential impact to CivicActions.

+### Honor the "do not delete" rule

-3. Do not delete any potential evidence or modify the evidence without instruction from the Incident Response team.
+Do not delete or modify any potential evidence without instruction from the Incident Response team.
 For example, in the event of a suspected GitLab incident, do no delete files or modify the access permissions on the GitLab repository.
-In the event of a suspected Amazon Web Services (AWS) or Kubernetes incident, do not stop or allow an instance or app to be terminated that is potentially part of the incident.
-Please leave the instance running and reconfigure the Security Group or route for that instance to be dismissive of all ingress and egress traffic until a forensics review can be performed.
+For a suspected Amazon Web Services (AWS) or Kubernetes incident, do not stop or allow an instance or app to be terminated that is potentially part of the incident.
+Leave the instance running and reconfigure the Security Group or route for that instance to be dismissive of all ingress and egress traffic until a forensics review can be performed.
 A significant set of data is lost and is unrecoverable when instances or containers are "stopped" or "terminated."

-4. Following notification to _security_, the Incident Response team may contact you requesting more information.
-    - The _Incident Coordinator_ will create a JIRA ticket (or Trello card) labeled "Incident" with as much detail as possible.

-Please note that incidents need to be reported _within one hour_ of being identified.
-This isn't "within an hour of happening", but "within one hour of you becoming aware of the incident".
-The idea is to make sure we're promptly looping in the right people.
-So, as soon as you're aware of a problem, follow the above steps.

 ## What is an incident?